perchouli/codernitydb/docs/deployment.rst

 Deployment
 ==========

-To meake use of CodernityDB (or |CodernityDB-PyClient-link|), you will need just to create global object that will be avaliable to all your application threads etc.
+To make use of CodernityDB (or |CodernityDB-PyClient-link|), you will need just to create global object that will be available to all your application threads etc.

 .. seealso: